gauteh/lieer/README.md

 this assumes your root mail folder is in `~/.mail`, all `gmailieer` commands should be run from the `gmailieer` storage unless otherwise specified.

-1. get an api key for a CLI application and store the client_secret.json file somewhere gmailieer can find it (most likely in the current directory).
+1. get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application and store the client_secret.json file somewhere safe, this is needed when authenticating (`auth -c`).

 1. make a directory for the gmailieer storage and state files